 See also our switch input devices.

 It covers multiple activities from the earliest joypad input to intermediate-level typing, graphics and even basic computer literacy.
-Its aim is to initially introduce computer interaction via dedicated keys, graduating through indirect key functions to graphical widget and menu item selection, and on to programming and data management concepts.
+Its aim is to initially introduce computer interaction via dedicated keys, graduating through indirect key functions to graphical widget and menu item selection, and on to programming and data handling concepts.

-Key design features are listed below.
+Key features are listed below.

 Many of these features appeared in the earlier designs.